Mister X (Vortex): Series background

 Set in Radiant City, a dystopian municipality influenced by Bauhaus and Fritz Lang's Metropolis, the series concerns a mysterious figure who purports to be its architect.
 His radical theories of "psychetecture" cause the citizenry to go mad, just as he did, and he takes on the mission to repair his creation.

 To accomplish this he remains awake twenty-four hours a day by means of the drug "insomnalin", all the while coping with a Dick Tracy–like rogues gallery and supporting cast including his long-suffering ex-girlfriend Mercedes.

 Mister X's influence can be seen and was acknowledged in films like Terry Gilliam's Brazil, Tim Burton's Batman, and Alex Proyas' Dark City.

 Characters

 Mister X

 The protagonist of the series, he claims to be one of the architects of the city and believes he must fix errors in its construction.
 He rarely sleeps, thanks to a drug he engineered.

+Though he claims himself to be various figures involved in the city's creation thorough the series, these always end up being aliases leaving his true identity and involvement a mystery.